 4. Uncharted 3: Drake's Deception

-A classic case of bad timing combined with a product that has not aged well.
+This game is a classic case of bad timing combined with a product that has not aged well.
 Uncharted 3: Drake's Deception had the most unfortunate task of following up tot he universally acclaimed previous installment.
 So it was bound to be wide in focus upon release.
-Unfortunately, due to Naughty Do wanting to better their previous attempt, they ended up making the mistake of attempting the 'Bigger is better approach', which didn't translate well.
+Unfortunately, due to Naughty Do wanting to better their previous attempt, they ended up making the mistake of attempting the "bigger is better" approach, which didn't translate well.

 That's not to say the game was bad, but in comparison to the rest of the series, Drake's Deception definitely bags the wooden spoon.

 It was a close call between the first part and the most recent one, but I decided that Uncharted: Drake's Fortune was a notch lower because of elements out of its control.
 And that is its age.
 Due to being the oldest of the lot, it just doesn't have as many features or "wow" moments as the rest of the series.